John Bourchier (regicide)

 Sir John Bourchier or Bourcher (c.
 1595 – August 1660) was an English landowner and Puritan radical, who supported the Parliamentarian cause during the Wars of the Three Kingdoms.
 A regicide who voted for the Execution of Charles I in January 1649, he died in August 1660 awaiting trial following the Stuart Restoration.

 Personal details

 John Bourchier was born in 1595, eldest surviving son of William Bourchier (1559-c.1631) and Katherine Barrington (c.1565–1623).
-His father suffered from mental illness and was declared legally incompetent in 1598, the same year as his grandfather Sir Ralph Bourchier.
-He was brought up by his mother and her brother Sir Francis Barrington, a devout Puritan jailed by Charles I for opposing the Forced Loan in 1627.
-This relationship influenced his nephew's political and religious beliefs.
+His father was declared legally incompetent in 1598, the same year as his grandfather Sir Ralph Bourchier died.
+He was brought up by his mother and maternal uncle Sir Francis Barrington, a devout Puritan jailed by Charles I for opposing the Forced Loan in 1627.
+This relationship deeply influenced his nephew's political and religious beliefs.